soulwhisper/homelab-ops/docs/src/deployment/memo.md

 - openebs-hostpath, deprecated due to MS-01 using 256G system disk;
 - ceph-block, for database and apps;
 - ceph-fs, deprecated, use nas-nfs for shared media;
-- ceph-s3, deprecated, use nas-nfs for volsync backup;
+- ceph-s3, deprecated, use nas-minio for volsync backup;
 - volsync nfs-backup using mutatingAdmissionPolicy;
 - onepassword as main secret store;
 - externaldns-adguard store records in `custom-adblock` field;
-- internal domains using `noirprime.com`;
-- external doamins using `noirprime.com`, powered by cloudflared;
+- internal and external domains both using `noirprime.com`, powered by cloudflared;

 ### Cloudflare

 - cloudflared-tunnel => zero-trust / networks / tunnels
 - cloudflare, dns-01, noirprime.com: user-profile =>api-tokens, ZONE:READ / DNS:EDIT

-### Database

-- postgres; app:immich,maybe;
-- dragonfly; app:immich,maybe;

 ### Proxy